 How to find out if you have accounts in collections

-Used with permission from Experian.
+Used, in part, with permission from Experian.